LucasJaud/LucasJaud/README.md

 **`Full Stack Developer`**

-💻 Full Stack Developer | Back-End Focused
+💻 Full Stack Developer | Back-End Focused/n
 🎓 Student of Internet Systems at the Federal Institute of Paraíba (IFPB) 🚀 Passionate about technology, software development, and continuous learning